LABS-EU3/hackton-frontend/README.md

 [![Build Status](https://travis-ci.org/LABS-EU3/hackton-frontend.svg?branch=develop)](https://travis-ci.org/LABS-EU3/hackton-frontend)

-Hackton
+# Hackton

 A comprehensive portal for hackathons where students can submit their work and judges can evaluate in one place.

-## hackton-frontend
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Run npm start or yarn start

-## Available Scripts
+## Prerequisites

-In the project directory, you can run:
+In the project directory, you can run: npm install or yarn install

 ### `npm start`